-Whether it’s at their Zillmere outpost or their Carseldine market stall, Banh Mi Factory serves up traditional family-recipe banh mi, with options from tender, juicy pork to grilled beef, chicken and tofu.
+Whether it’s at their Zillmere or Newstead outpost, Banh Mi Factory serves up traditional family-recipe banh mi, with options from tender, juicy pork to grilled beef, chicken and tofu.
 Pickle your carrots, julienne your cucumber and ready your tastebuds, because this eatery has generous servings, overloaded with flavour from their secret lemongrass and honey marinade.
 Banh Mi Factory is bound to get your mouth watering and nose running (depending on how much chilli you like).

 Good banh mi is slightly harder to find on Brisbane’s north side, but Mister Bui is one spot serving up a roll worth travelling for.
 All the traditional flavours are on the menu—pork, crispy roast pork, grilled lemongrass pork, teriyaki chicken, meatball and teriyaki tofu—but it’s their breakfast banh mi that gets us salivating.
 Vietnamese meatballs and fried egg combine on a soft fluffy roll to create the breakfast of champions.

 Mrs Luu’s has become renowned for their crowd favourite, The Three Little Piggies banh mi with Viet porchetta, BBQ pork and Viet ham.
 If that doesn’t float your boat (why not?), try the omelette banh mi with sautéed onions.
 Drool.